Feline Infectious Peritonitis (FIP)

 Concurrent medications:

 Nothing has been formally tested, however, opioids and NSAIDs have been used beneficially when clinically needed.
 Drugs such as maropitant may benefit cats when feeling nauseous and inappetent.
-Corticosteroids are contraindicated in the treatment of FIP.
+Corticosteroids are contraindicated during treatment.
 However, cats with uveitis may need topical corticosteroids.
 Cats with severe neurological signs occasionally require short-term systemic corticosteroids to reduce inflammation.

 Are there any contraindications to routine worming and flea treatments?